friedrith/node-wifi/README.md

         /*
         networks = [
             {
               ssid: '...',
+              bssid: '...',
-                mac: '...',
+              mac: '...', // equals to bssid (for retrocompatibility)
+              channel: <number>,
               frequency: <number>, // in MHz
               signal_level: <number>, // in dB
+              security: '...' //
-                security: '...' // unfortunately the format still depends of the OS },
+              security_flags: '...' // encryption protocols (format depending of the OS) },
             ...
         ];